-However, for now at least, it remains, so we took some time to look at what it is, who it may impact and how it is calculated by the Australian Tax Office (ATO).
+However, for now at least, it remains, so we took some time to look at what it is, who it may impact and how it is calculated by the Australian Taxation Office (ATO).
+In this article, we cover:

 What is the luxury car tax?